 Teeth clenching, teeth grinding, often accompanied by tooth wear

 Dr. Wolfe's goal is to treat TMJ by gently and naturally bringing the head, neck, jaw and bite into proper alignment.
 He will start with a comprehensive evaluation to look for the signs and symptoms of dysfunction.
-Using advanced diagnostic equipment, the dentist will determine the source of instability and create a customized treatment plan to bring the teeth and bite into proper alignment.
+Using advanced diagnostic equipment, the dentist will determine the source of instability and create a customized TMJ treatment plan to bring the teeth and bite into proper alignment.

 TMJ Mouth Guard: